UMMS-Biocore/dolphinnext-umms-training/README.md

 ## Exercise 4 (optional) - Supporting both single and paired reads

 In order to support, both single and paired reads, we need to update FastQC and Hisat2 processes.
-Let's return back to pipeline page by clicking pipeline button at the top left menu and then choosing our pipeline from left sidebar.
+Let's return back to pipeline page by clicking pipeline button at the top left menu and then choose our pipeline (eg. "RNA-Seq-Tutorial") from left sidebar.

 ---
 **Explanation about Mate Parameter**

 When we add "mate" parameter as an input, DolphinNext will realize that "reads" could be single or paired structure.
-Besides we will define two default option for mate parameter: "single" and "pair" to direct user.
-Finally, our pipeline will support both file structures.
+Additionally, we will define two dropdown option for mate parameter: "single" and "pair" which will direct users.
+Finally, our pipeline will support both of the file structures.

 ---